Skywatching FAQs

 No. Morehead and astronomy club members provide the telescopes.

-Please know that Morehead skywatching sessions are public outreach events, and the public will expect to look through your telescope the entire time.
-Some of our skywatching events, especially those at Dorothea Dix Park, attract hundreds of people.
+Please know that Morehead skywatching events are public outreach events, and the public will expect to look through your telescope the entire time.
+Some of our skywatching events, especially those at Dorothea Dix Park, attract hundreds or even thousands of people.

 If you would enjoy providing views to the public through your telescope, we suggest you join the Chapel Hill astronomy club (CHAOS) or the Raleigh astronomy club (RAC).
 You will meet a supportive community and receive updates about public and private observing sessions.